 As an association we acknowledge that we need to operate in a manner that is both effective and efficient and ensure that we are providing exceptional value to our membership.
 We have received strong feedback and already made improvements on our operations in the past and acknowledge that there are areas where we can strive to improve.
-In year two, council has directed the association to focus on providing value to our members.
+In year three, council has directed the association to focus on providing value to our members.
 One of ways we can do that is to produce new graduates who have an excellent base level of understanding of what it means to be a forest professional.
 We can also work on issues related to our professional designation, and ensure that non-members are not entitled to practise.

-To achieve the outcome and objectives of this priority area, the association will undertake a number of strategies and tasks over the next year which include:
+To achieve the outcome and objectives of this policy area, the association will undertake a number of strategies and tasks over the next year which include:

-- · Ensuring effectiveness and simplicity in the registration process; - · Exploring and implementing ways to improve communications with our members: and - · Seeking out new ways to protect our professional designation.
+- · Implementing the new registration process; - · Exploring and implementing ways to improve communications with our members: and - · Ensuring members have easier access to an increased amount of information that helps them in their practice.